SCSE-Biomedical-Computing-Group/XGDP/README.md

 ### Download the raw data

+The data used in this study is available in our [Google drive](https://drive.google.com/drive/folders/1n-30SyGfHbdV08H_cGKjFCqJ9fSnL4DV?usp=sharing).

-Download the drug response data in IC50 called PANCANCER_IC from [GDSC](https://www.cancerrxgene.org/downloads/drug_data).
+If you want to use the latest dataset, download the drug response data in IC50 format called PANCANCER_IC from [GDSC](https://www.cancerrxgene.org/downloads/drug_data).
 And download the gene expression data called CCLE_expression from [CCLE](https://depmap.org/portal/download/all/) under mRNA expression.

 ### Preprocess the data